-The game-play is handled by using a dual stick setup and this game screams to be used via any dual stick controller such as a Xbox 360/Xbox One/Dual Shock 3/4 controller, but my preference was the Xbox 360 controller.
+The game-play is handled by using a dual stick setup and this game screams to be used via any dual stick controller such as an Xbox 360/Xbox One/Dual Shock 3/4 controller, but my preference was the Xbox 360 controller.
 You can play it with the keyboard as well if you choose to as well, completely up to you.
 The left stick handles the character’s movement, while the right-stick handles aiming your weapons, left trigger handles swapping in your secondary weapon, and the right trigger is your blast them all to hell… ahem, fire button.
-Movement is tight, and it has to be as you’ll find your self dodging in and out of gun fire, so no issues with that.
+Movement is tight, and it has to be as you’ll find yourself dodging in and out of gun fire, so no issues with that.
 Though again I was on a controller, so I can’t speak to anyone use a keyboard to play the game.
-Your android also has a personal shield that can help you take few hits without suffering, but take to many and you’re knocked to the ground, rendering you useless and also strips any power-ups you earned away from you as well.
+Your Android also has a personal shield that can help you take few hits without suffering, but take to many and you’re knocked to the ground, rendering you useless and also strips any power-ups you earned away from you as well.
 The only way to recover is to tap the fire button as fast as possible to get back into the game.
-Straight forward stuff, right?
+Straightforward stuff, right?
 Aim, fire, profit.

 Ah, but it’s not nearly that simple, my friends.
 You’re an android, and androids need power; as such, you’re running off battery power.
 A battery which is your lifeblood, is a clock that is steadily counting down.
 However, you’ll be able to pick up extra batteries as you mow down the enemies or damage bosses.
 Batteries are handled exactly like the power-ups, except they don’t change colors or functions.
 What’s more, if you get hit more than you should, you’ll stop to notice your battery is affected as well.